-How To Stow An Unused ALR Seathelt
+How To Stow An Unused ALR Seatbelt

 When using the LATCH attaching system to install a child restraint, stow all ALR seat belts that are not being used by other occupants or being used to secure child restraints.
 An unused belt could injure a child if they play with it and accidentally lock the seatbelt retractor.
 Before installing a child restraint using the LATCH system, buckle the seat belt behind the child restraint and out of the child's reach.
-If the buckled seat belt interferes with rearward and downward into the seat.
-Remove slack the child restraint installation, instead of buckling it behind the child restraint, route the seat belt through the child restraint belt path and then buckle it.
+If the buckled seat belt interferes with the child restraint installation, instead of buckling it behind the child restraint, route the seat belt through the child restraint belt path and then buckle it.
 Do not lock the seatbelt.
 Remind all children in the vehicle that the seat belts are not toys and that they should not play with them.